Skip to content

 • Milvus Lite stores data in a local .db file on your filesystem.

-• Local embedding providers (memsearch[local] with sentence-transformers, or memsearch[ollama] with a local Ollama server) process text without any network calls.
+• Local embedding providers (memsearch[onnx] with ONNX Runtime, memsearch[local] with sentence-transformers, or memsearch[ollama] with a local Ollama server) process text without any network calls.

 In a fully local configuration, your data never leaves your machine.